Inorganic Chemistry for Future Manufacturing (EPSRC Centre for Doctoral Training)

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.

-You can typically expect to meet with your supervisor or a senior member of the research team on a weekly basis.
+Students can typically expect to meet with their supervisor or a senior member of the research team on a weekly basis.

 All modules during the taught course component involve some aspect of formal assessment, including written reports, problem solving, and group and individual presentations.
 Throughout the project component of the course, a termly report on the student’s progress is submitted by both the student and their supervisor.
-At an appropriate stage (normally after six terms) students must pass Transfer of Status, to ensure they have the potential to gain a doctorate, in line with the University's graduate student progression guidelines.
+You will be admitted as a Probationary Research Student and, at an appropriate stage (normally after six terms), students must pass the Transfer of Status assessment, to ensure they have the potential to gain a doctorate, in line with the University's graduate student progression guidelines.
 This assessment will be made on the basis of overall performance in the taught course component, together with a project report and oral examination.

-At the beginning of their fourth year students must pass Confirmation of Status, to ensure that they are on track to complete the thesis within a reasonable time.
+At the beginning of their fourth year students must pass the Confirmation of Status assessment, to ensure that they are on track to complete the thesis within a reasonable time.
 The degree is examined by thesis and oral examination by two examiners, one of whom is normally from Oxford and one from elsewhere.